atacaneras/generatePassword/README.md

-# Generate Password
+# Password Generator

-Generate Password is a simple command-line tool written in C++ that generates random passwords of varying lengths.
+Password Generator is a simple command-line tool written in C++ that generates random passwords of varying lengths.
 It allows you to specify the desired length of the password and generates a random combination of uppercase and lowercase letters, numbers, and special characters.

 ## Features